oopsmonk/documentation/getting-started/1.5/first-steps/hello-world.md

 Take an in-depth look at how your transaction made it to the Tangle by [examining the steps that were involved](../first-steps/sending-messages.md).

-You can also use the client library to [search for your transaction in the Tangle](root://core/1.0/tutorials/js/read-transactions.md).
+You can also use the client library to [search for your message in the Tangle](root://core/1.0/tutorials/js/read-transactions.md).

 Examples of this tutorial are also available in the following languages: